search icon

 You can also experiment with pairing different serif fonts with sans serif fonts.
 Fontjoy, Font Pair, Typ.io are some of the best websites to get inspiration for your next project.

-(b) Font Size
+(b) Font size

 Deciding on the font size is equally important as deciding which font to use.
 The font size should neither be too small to read nor it should be too large that it overflows on a mobile device.
 You can start with 16px for the body, and go further for your headlines, titles, and header.